Drago-03/GroqTales/README.md

 Highlight the most important features of your project:

-- ✅ Feature 1
+- ✅ AI-Generated Stories and Comics
-- ✅ Feature 2
+- ✅ NFT Minting on Monad Blockchain
-- ✅ Feature 3
+- ✅ Customizable Story Parameters (Genre, Characters, Plot, etc.)
-- ✅ Feature 4
+- ✅ Wallet Connection for Publishing and Minting

 Add images, GIFs, or screenshots if helpful!